massimo-zaniboni/asterisell-v5/doc/manual/topics/configuration/bundle-rate-specification-language.md

   # can be applied.
   #
   # Service-cdr is generated also if there are no calls for him, inside the time-frame.

-  #
-  # Mandatory Bundle Rate Limit Options.
-  #

-  limit-on-first-calls: [number|none]
-  # apply the bundle-rate only to the first specified calls, then use normal rates.
-  # "none" for no limit on the number of calls.

-  limit-on-first-seconds: [number|none]
-  # apply only for calls until the specified seconds.
-  # "none" for no limit on duration of calls.

   limits-are-proportionals-to-activation-date: [true|false]
   # true if the bundle-rate limits on an organization/extension created not at the beginning of a time-frame,